mtaborda/chalten/docs/Chalten.md

 (GregorianCalendar newYearNumber: 2014) previous: 5 yearsMeasure.
 ```

-## Is there a way to represent timeline segments?
+## Is there a way to represent timeline segments

 The class `TimeSpan` represents timeline segments.
 A segment begins on a
 specific point of the timeline and has certain duration and direction expressed